bluerocktel/sellsy-client/README.md

 ]));
 ```

-The API returns the entity, and therefore you can chain `->entity()` to retreive the created entity.
+The API returns the entity, therefore you can chain `->entity()` to retreive the created entity.
-The `store()` method accept a `$query` parameters variable as second argument.

 #### Update a resource
 <a name="usage_query_update"></a>

 When updating a resource, the `update()` method should be called.
-This method expect the Contact entity to be updated :
+This method expect the Contact entity to be updated as first parameter and `$query` parameters as second argument :

 ```php
 use Hydrat\Sellsy\Entities\Contact;